kavita-patel-dev/UserManagement/README.md

 - Response: 200 OK with the list of users and totalUsers.

 ## Testing
-Using postman you can test endpoint `http://localhost:8080/Users` with Get request or you can open swagger on browser `http://localhost:8080/swagger/index.html`
+- Using Postman you can test endpoint `http://localhost:8080/Users` with Get request
+- Using swagger on browser `http://localhost:8080/swagger/index.html`

 ## Configuration
 - This Project has docker-compose.yml file which is by default set as DB_PROVIDER=PostgreSQL under environment.
 When you build containers initially it will set to PostgreSQL database.